-European agriculture ministers arriving for todays meeting were lobbied by animal welfare campaigners, some of them from Compassion in World Farming (CIWF).
+European agriculture ministers arriving for todays meeting were lobbied by animal welfare campaigners, some of them from Compassion in World Farming.

-Karl-Heinz Funke, Germanys agriculture minister, who chaired the meeting, said the ban would be implemented less slowly than some campaigners would like.
+Karl-Heinz Funke, Germanys agriculture minister, acknowledged that the ban would be implemented less slowly than campaigners would have liked.

 “It is just a first step,” he told reporters at a press conference.
 “No-one would say this is an ideal outcome from a welfare point of view.”